© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Trumau Round Cairns is a scheduled monument protected by Cadw under reference BR129.
 View the official record →

-Pen Trumau Round Cairns is a prehistoric round cairn located in Breconshire, Wales, and forms part of the archaeological heritage of the Brecon Beacons region.
+Pen Trumau Round Cairns is a Neolithic or Bronze Age funerary monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR129.

 Pen Trumau Round Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Trumau Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR129.